Tips & Tricks for Word

 - Just click on Insert > Screenshot.
 Word will show you the windows you currently have open on your desktop.
 Just choose the one you want and you can insert a screenshot of it into your document.

-Please get in touch with totality services today.
+Please get in touch with Totality Services team of professionals today.
 You can read about our software support service here.